2019ChenGong/DPImageBench/README.md

 - [] the hyper-parameters of classification methods for fashionmnist are unreasonable.

-- [] mnist for g-pate, the acc is so low.
+- [] mnist for g-pate, dpgan, the acc is so low.

 - [] dpsda errors.
 [KC: error still exists?]